 Buildings today need fire and smoke protection systems that are flexible, foolproof and easily integrated into preexisting structures and open concept designs.

-At SG Architectural Specialties, we understand every client has unique needs specific to their building’s purpose, function and design.
+At SG Architectural Solutions, we understand every client has unique needs specific to their building’s purpose, function and design.
 We’ve put together a list of some of our top smoke curtain installations and how they helped our clients exceed modern-day safety requirements and regulations.

 1. LAX Tom Bradley Terminal